antonyvam/nDTomo/README.md

 - Segmenting datasets using channel selection and thresholding
 - Extracting and exporting local diffraction patterns
 - Performing single-peak batch fitting across regions of interest
-- Generating synthetic phantoms with real reference spectra
+- Generating a synthetic XRD-CT phantoms for development tests
 - Using an embedded IPython console for advanced control and debugging

 The GUI is described in more detail in the [online documentation](https://ndtomo.readthedocs.io) and supports both novice and expert workflows.